 - Children and youth who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings, or

-- Migratory children who qualify as homeless because the children are living in circumstances described above.
+- Migratory children who qualify as homeless because they are children who are living in similar circumstances listed above

 To enroll in or attend school if you live under any of these conditions, you do NOT need to provide the following documents but a confidential intake will be conducted to determine eligibility and complete enrollment.

 - Participate fully in all school activities and programs for which you are eligible